 Marketing and sales automation let you define different criteria for sorting and scheduling email blasts.
 For example, you may send more emails to leads that downloaded white papers or attended an event.

 You can send messages that relate to them.
-For the customer that clicked the link and got the content, you can put them on the list that gets the “Want more great content like this…” subject line.
+For example, for the customer that clicked the link and got the content, you can put them on the list that gets the “Want more great content like this…” subject line.
 The customers that left can receive an “Are you still interested in this…” type of subject line.

 Reviewing Sales Calls